mneiferbag/dotnet-examples/README.md

 Collection of C# code examples. [https://gravatar.com/mneiferbag](https://gravatar.com/mneiferbag)

-License see file LICENSE.
+Licensed under the MIT License.
+See file LICENSE.

+## .NET Core SDK

-# .NET Core SDK
+The examples assume, that you have .NET Core SDK installed.

 To replace .NET Core SDK on Ubuntu, for example replace 3.0 with 3.1, do: